Jenny-HJJ/NBTMWE/README.md

 # NBTMWE
-Sina Weibo Dataset and word Embeddings used in this paper Web Snippets Dataset and word Embeddings used in this paper
+Sina Weibo Dataset and word Embeddings used in this paper.

+Web Snippets Dataset and word Embeddings used in this paper.